 - LAGOS STATE GOVT, FEDERAL GOVT OF NIGERIA,NATIONAL JUDICIAL COUNSEL,

-1. Thirteen (13) years in a marital dissolution matter, where no party is raised objection, is enormous and I believe unprecedented, knit with fraud, corruption, manipulation, violation of court rules and process, secret trials, intimidation, lies, threats and all abuse of fundamental human rights – woman and child rights.
+1. Fourteen (14) years in a marital dissolution matter, where no party is raising objection, is enormous and I believe unprecedented, mired/knit with fraud, corruption, manipulation, and violation of court rules and process, secret trials, intimidation, lies, threats and all abuse of fundamental human rights – woman and child rights.
 Within this period the defendant has long remarried and raised another family.

 2. I am the petitioner in matter SUIT NO: ID/308/2006 with CHINYERE IDIKA AGWU KALU as the defendant.
-We were married according to customs, Statutory and church ordinances (1992) in Lagos and the union is blessed with a son (1993), who he abandoned at three months.
-Before two years into the marriage, Mr. Kalu instituted a divorce in Port Harcourt Rivers State and subsequently remarried and started another family with no provision at all for us – mother and son.
-The case file, after a few hearings where I was the defendant, could not be located, causing my lawyer, Nigeria’s present Labour Minister of State, Barrister Festus Keyamo, to institute another case in Lagos which then made me the substantive petitioner (2006).
-Before 2006 to date, Mr. Kalu has not contributed in any way to our welfare and upkeep in spite of numerous appeals to that effect.
+We were married according to customs, Statutory and church ordinances (1992) in Lagos and the union is blessed with a son (1993), who Mr. Kalu abandoned at three months.
+Before two years into the marriage, Mr. Kalu instituted a divorce in Port Harcourt, Rivers State and subsequently remarried and started another family with no provision at all for us – mother and son.
+The case file, after a few hearings could not be located, causing my lawyer, Nigeria’s present Labour Minister of State, Barrister Festus Keyamo, to institute another case in Lagos which then made me the substantive petitioner (2006).
+Before 2006 in fact, to date, Mr. Kalu has not contributed in any way to our welfare and upkeep in spite of numerous appeals.

 4. The Nigerian legal system is meant to provide speedy and qualitative access to justice for her **citizens.
 The Nigerian Constitution in Chapter 4 provides for fundamental human rights protection and promotion for her citizens, a violation of which, redress can be sought in court.
 However, this is not the case in my situation as I have explored different aspects of the justice system to seek redress for the injustice done to me and my son, to no avail; worst still the problem continues in a heinous way.

 Meanwhile, a case of Child abuse, negligence, Bigamy, and Perjury was reported to the police.
-In response, Mr. Kalu who claimed violation of his fundamental human rights filed a suit in Port Harcourt against four senior Police officers, including the Inspector General:
+In response Mr. Kalu who claimed violation of his fundamental human rights filed a suit in Port Harcourt against four senior Police officers, including the Inspector General:

-The matter which took 4years, (while the welfare of the child waited as if it’s a piece of furniture)was decided by Justice S. A. Aliu on the 22nd April 2013 found Mr. Kalu guilty of the criminal charges as.
-To date, six years after, the NPF is yet to charge the matter to court, in respect to the order of the court.
+Four years, (while the welfare of the child waited as if it’s a piece of furniture) after, (22/04/2014), Justice S. A. Aliu found Mr. Kalu guilty of the criminal charges.
+To date, six years after, the NPF is yet to charge the matter to court, with respect to the Court order.

 1. The matter since then has dragged in court with the bills of self and the child on me.
 An attempt to have an emergency respite from Mr. Kalu; with the concession of the trial judge was thwarted at the last moment as remittance was never effected.
 My son was forced out of school in his final year of study.